MBB-team/VBA-toolbox/_wiki/Structure-of-VBA's-generative-model.md

 ## A few specific subcases

 Nonlinear state-space models (with unknown evolution, observation and precision parameters) grand-fathers most [causal models](https://en.wikipedia.org/wiki/Causal_model) of the statistical literature.
 A notable exception are models that include unknown "switch" or [categorical variables](https://en.wikipedia.org/wiki/Categorical_variable).
 We refer the interested reader to [this page]({{ site.baseurl }}/wiki/generativeModels) for an (almost) exhaustive list of generative models that can be emulated using VBA (e.g., auto-regressive models, GARCH models, etc...).
+Below, we provide two simple specific subcases...

 ### Deterministic dynamical models